bmc-anvil/bmc.support.installation.developer-setup/os-setup/linux/OpenSuSE.md

 > What follows heavily modifies your system in a way that may break other software, current installation, or even the entire OS.
 >
-> Stop here and do not run any script if you do not know what you are doing.
+> Stop here and do not run any script if you do not know what you are doing, and even if you know, this can harm your system.
 >
 > ---
 > This **WILL** change your system.